ricsanfre/pi-cluster/docs/_docs/monitoring.md

 ## Fluentbit/Fluentd Monitoring

 ### Fluentbit Monitoring

 Fluentbit, when enabling its HTTP server, it exposes several endpoints to perform monitoring tasks.
 See details in [Fluentbit monitoring doc](https://docs.fluentbit.io/manual/administration/monitoring).

 One of the endpoints (`/api/v1/metrics/prometheus`) provides Fluentbit metrics in Prometheus format.

-The Prometheus custom resource definition (CRD), `ServiceMonitoring` will be used to automatically discover Velero metrics endpoint as a Prometheus target.
+The Prometheus custom resource definition (CRD), `ServiceMonitoring` will be used to automatically discover Fluentbit metrics endpoint as a Prometheus target.

 - Create a manifest file `fluentbit-servicemonitor.yml`